Tyler Christensen’s work could mean life or death to dozens of his fellow OPPD employees.

 Among the rubber goods, there are two types of gloves and blankets and one type of sleeves.
 The two types, Class 0 and Class 2, are rated according to the amount of electric current they can withstand.
 Class 0 goods are rated to withstand up to 1 kilovolt of electricity while Class 2 goods can withstand up to 17 kilovolts.

-The gloves and sleeves are part of a worker’s personal protection equipment and a last line of defense against serious injury when working around energized equipment.
-Rubber stops the circuit from being completed.
-The blankets are among the equipment stocked on OPPD trucks.
-They protect workers from energized equipment around them while they work.
+The gloves and sleeves are part of a worker’s personal protection equipment.
+They are the last line of defense against serious injury when working around energized equipment.
+Rubber stops the circuit from completing.
+Blankets are among the equipment stocked on OPPD trucks to protect workers from energized equipment while they work.

 Each year, Christensen tests more than 7,500 pieces.
 The goods are divided into four, monthlong cycles throughout the year.
 Each piece is tested every other cycle.
 For example, one pair of rubber gloves is tested once in January and again in July.

 An average of 70 pieces fail per cycle, Christensen said.

 An employee preparing to work around energized equipment first puts on the rubber sleeves, which fasten around their shoulders, followed by the rubber gloves.
 Finally, workers add leather gloves.

 Richey said wearing rubber gloves in frigid cold can be “like working with your hands in a bucket of ice.”
 The gloves lack of thermal insulation.

 Besides line technicians, employees at OPPD substations, in underground vaults and at power plants also must wear rubber goods for protection.

 At the beginning of a testing month, large green bins of rubber goods line the hallway near the testing room.
 Each has a label from one of the 31 OPPD locations and departments from which they came.